sorpaas/zod-web/web/classic/7-reduced-gasprice.md

-A common question raised from [On Adding Precompiled Contracts without Hard Forks](/classic/5-nonfork-precompiled/) is if a transaction indicated gas price reduction, how the client can make sure that it is safe to execute and the gas price reduction is valid.
-Incorrectly handle this might result in DDoS attacks in the network -- it is flooded with invalid gas price reduction transactions and clients are so busy to spend time to check whether they are valid.
+A common question raised from [On Adding Precompiled Contracts without Hard Forks](/classic/5-nonfork-precompiled/) is if a transaction indicated gas price reduction, how can the client make sure that it is safe to execute and that the gas price reduction is valid.
+Incorrectly handling this might result in DDoS attacks in the network -- whereby it would be flooded with invalid gas price reduction transactions, rendering clients too busy to spend the time to check whether they are, in fact, valid.

 EVM is turing complete, so instead of validating directly on the client, we can delegate the resposibility to the transaction signer.
-In the networking layer, make it so that when a transaction with gas price reduction is broadcasted, it will also need to broadcast a suppliment information called gas price reduction proof.
+In the networking layer, this makes it so that when a transaction with gas price reduction is broadcasted, it will also need to broadcast a supplimental piece of information in the form of a gas price reduction proof.

 ## The Proof